• Skip to main content

 4. Carefully remove pot to check for doneness; Note: if liquid level has fallen below bean surface, add enough to slightly cover beans if the beans need more cooking time.

 5. Return covered pot to the oven for 15-30 minutes until beans are fully cooked; carefully remove when done.
+At this point, you can add any leftover ham to the cooker and let it warm through before serving.

 How to serve black eyed peas